mlswg/mls-protocol/draft-ietf-mls-protocol.md

 reliably confirm that their epoch authenticator values were equal (using some suitable user interface), then each user would be assured that the others were not being impersonated in the current epoch.
-As soon as the epoch changed, though, they would need to re-do this confirmation.
+As soon as the epoch changed, though, they would need to redo this confirmation.
 The state of the group would have changed, possibly introducing an attacker.

 More generally, in order for the members of an MLS group to obtain concrete